Fairness guarantee in multi-class classification: Numerical Evaluation

+\paragraph*{Performance in binary case ($K=2$)} We analyze the efficiency of the $\varepsilon$-fairness method compared to \texttt{fair-learn}, \texttt{fair-projection} and \texttt{fair-adversarial} for binary classification.
+Numerical experiments on DRUG and CRIME presented in Figure~\ref{fig:2binary_real_baseline} reveal that our method is very efficient in both accuracy and fairness and at least competitive (if not better) in several aspects : \begin{enumerate} \item \textbf{Competitive fairness.} Overall, our $\varepsilon$-fair classifier outperforms \texttt{fair-projection} classifier in terms of exact fairness ($\varepsilon = 0$) and achieves similar performance as the state-of-the-art benchmark \texttt{fair-learn}.

+\item \textbf{Competitive accuracy.} Although we obtain similar accuracies using reglog and GBM, our algorithm seems more efficient than \texttt{fair-learn} using RF.
+Compared to \texttt{fair-projection} our algorithm is competitive in terms of accuracy for $\varepsilon \geq 0.1$ in both datasets. \end{enumerate} From Figure~\ref{fig:binary_crime_adversary}, our $\varepsilon$-fair predictor outperforms \texttt{fair-adversarial} predictor both in terms of accuracy and fairness.
+Note that since \texttt{fair-learn} and \texttt{fair-adversarial} are in-processing methods their running time (using the dedicated package) is much higher than our algorithm.

-\paragraph*{Performance in multi-class case ($K\geq3$).} Numerical experiments in the multi-class setting are presented in Fig.~\ref{fig:real_data_multi}.
-They confirm our observations on synthetic data.
-The performance of the $\varepsilon$-fairness algorithm gets closer to the unfair method as we relax the constraint on fairness.
-In addition, the results highlight the effectiveness of our method in enforcing fairness as $\varepsilon$ decreases.
-In particular, the fairness calibration is close to the pre-specified level, regardless of the base algorithm (reglog, gaussSVC, or RF).
+\paragraph*{Performance in multi-class case ($K\geq3$).} We analyze the efficiency of the $\varepsilon$-fairness method compared to the baseline \texttt{fair-projection} for multi-class classification.
+The numerical experiments are presented in Figure~\ref{fig:2varmulticlass_real_baseline}.
+In multi-class tasks, empirical results highlight the efficiency of our approach to enforce fairness when $\varepsilon$ decreases.
+Indeed, our methodology achieves better fairness results under the DP constraint than \texttt{fair-projection} while maintaining competitive accuracy.
+Moreover, our fairness calibration is close to the pre-specified level, regardless of the base algorithm (reglog, RF or GBM).

+Finally, our methodology only use a portion of the dataset to train a classifier, while reserving the remaining portion as unlabeled.
+Despite using relatively small datasets, consisting of about 1000 examples, our approach performed better than other benchmark methods trained on full labeled datasets.